ItsAllAboutWeb/todo-list-tutorial/workshop-todo-list/a-new-component/README.md

 ---

-Let's take a look of what the StackBlitz Generator created for us.
+Let's take a look at what the StackBlitz Generator created for us.

 It created a new folder called `src/app/input-button-unit`.
 There are three files there: